matt-violet/twitter/README.md

   * GET statuses/user_timeline
     * "Returns a collection of the most recent Tweets posted by the user indicated by the `screen_name` or `user_id` parameters."
   * GET users/show
     * "Returns a variety of information about the user specified by the required `user_id` or `screen_name` parameter.
 The author's most recent Tweet will be returned inline when possible."
+  * GET search/tweets
+    * "Returns a collection of relevant Tweets matching a specified query."

 * React-Twitter-Embed
   * TwitterShareButton